gvyshnya/state-of-data-science-and-ml-2020/README.md

 # Executive Summary

-This notebook is intended to provide the comprehansive EDA and data-driven insights from the data collected in Kaggle's 2020 survey of **'State of Data Science and Machine Learning 2020'**.
+This document is intended to provide the comprehansive EDA and data-driven insights from the data collected in Kaggle's 2020 survey of **'State of Data Science and Machine Learning 2020'**.

 It contains several chapters dedicated to various topics covered by the survey.